NEW NY Car Seat Law: What Parents Need To Know

-There are three types of car seats that can be used in rear-facing positions.
+These three types of car seats can be used in rear-facing positions.
 The differences between the products, as highlighted by the National Highway Traffic and Safety Administration (N.H.T.S.A.), include:

-- All-In-One Seats: These types of car seats all children to face backward and forward.
+All-in-one car seats allow children to face backward and forward.
 They also have the capability to turn into a booster seat for older children.

 Current NYS driving laws state that motorists can receive up to a $100 fine and three violation points on their license upon conviction for violating a car seat law.
 However, the consequences of not securing a child properly in a rear-facing car seat can prove to be far worse.